SolidBlock-cn/BRRP/README-en.md

 - *Traditional* File → (read as) byte form → (deserialized as) in-game objects
 - *Runtime* Code → ARRP objects → (serialized as) byte form → (deserialized as) in-game objects

-It's considered to directly use objects generated in game in future versions, without the process of deserialization and serialization.
+It's been in my plan to make it possible to directly use objects generated in game in future versions, without the process of deserialization and serialization.
 This is already possible in theory, but to be in the form of resource pack and allow overriding by traditional resource packs and data packs, some further research is required.

 ## About this mod